chaitanyaankam/spring-batch-using-rest/README.md

 - [Maven 3](https://maven.apache.org)
 - Use `mvn --version` for verifying maven and `java --version` for verifying Java installations.

-## Building and Running Application using Command Prompt
+## Building and Running Application on Command Line

 Clone from git repository `git clone URL`.
-Navigate to project root and `mvn clean install`, alternativey use `mvn clean install -DskipTests=true` to skip tests
+Navigate to project root, Open command Line and use `mvn clean install` enter.
+Alternativey use `mvn clean install -DskipTests=true` to skip tests

-## Running the Application on IDE
+## Running Application on IDE

 Clone from git repository `git clone URL`.
 File >> Import as `Existing Maven Project`.